Grant programs for organizations, schools, governmental unit, department, or agency of state of Minnesota

 ARTS BASED COMMUNITY DEVELOPMENT (ABCD) GRANTS

-Five Wings Arts Council is accepting grant applications for arts-based projects which address a local community issue, problem, or need.
 The Arts Based Community Development (ABCD) grant program is a open to any nonprofit 501c3 organization, organizations or groups without nonprofit designation but using a 501c3 fiscal agent, school, or local government entity serving Minnesota counties of Cass, Crow Wing, Morrison, Todd and/or Wadena Counties.
+This grant program is designed to use the arts to address a community issue or need.

 - ABCD projects…